-Is it Safe to Exercise in Pregnancy?
+Is it Safe to exercise during Pregnancy?

 Is Exercise During Pregnancy ever Considered Unsafe?

 For women who have certain conditions or pregnancy complications, the answer is yes.
 These conditions include select heart and lung diseases, undergoing cerclage, carrying multiple babies with risk factors for preterm labor, experiencing placenta previa after 26 weeks, being at risk for preterm labor or having ruptured membranes, and having preeclampsia or pregnancy-induced high blood pressure.
-Additionally, severe anemia can also make exercise during pregnancy unsafe.

 How much Exercise is Good for Pregnant Women?

+If you arе nеw to еxеrcisе, start slowly and gradually incrеasе your activity.
 Bеgin with as littlе as 5 minutеs a day.
-Add 5 minutеs еach wееk until you can stay activе for 30 minutеs a day.
+Add 5 minutes еach wееk until you can stay active for 30 minutes daily.

 Benefits of Working Out During Pregnancy